 Why is this activity perfect for all ages?

-If you have a preschooler, add the waterproof alphabet, numbers, or shapes and turn it into seek and find activity.
+If you have a preschooler, add the waterproof alphabet, numbers, or shapes and turn it into a seek-and-find activity.

 Moreover, older children can research the science of acid-base reactions and write a report.